 Randall Victoria Ulyate is a life-long community activist and volunteer.
 At 25 she was the recipient of the official White House Lifetime Volunteer Service Award, for volunteers serving over 4,000 hours of volunteer service.
 Randall holds a PhD in Mythological Studies with an emphasis in Depth Psychology.
 Her dissertation entitled Image Over Impact: The Mythology of Voluntourism, a critique of the modern U.S. voluntourism industry, is available for free on ProQuest.

 With an academic background combining degrees in archaeology, anthropology, literature, and religious studies, she is passionate about looking at the common threads woven throughout the mythology of different cultures and how that informs modern-day culture and politics.
 This passion has inspired Randall to travel across all seven continents and share these experiences with her students in community colleges around San Diego, CA.

-Randall is committed to sharing the joy of ethically-responsible cultural experiences with others, and this desire led her to found Fernweh Collective.
+Randall is committed to building community and sharing the joy of ethically-responsible cultural experiences with others, and this desire led her to found Fernweh Collective.